 Welcome to my website

-At 16 I left home, followed bands, travelled a bit and took dead end jobs.
-One day, in Cambridge city centre, I saw some film students shooting a low-budget drama.
-I found out where they were from and a year later was at ‘The London College of Printing’ doing the ‘Film and TV Studies’ degree myself.
+Was in a punk band that rehearsed in a garden shed and gigged at ‘Skunx’, the long-gone punk club in London’s City Road.
+Left home, followed bands, traveled and did dead end jobs.
+Then one day, in Cambridge city centre, I saw some film students shooting a low-budget drama.
+I thought “I wanna do that” so found out where they were from.
+A year later was at ‘The London College of Printing’ doing the ‘Film and TV Studies’ degree.

-Most recent projects (clicking images plays one minute clips)
+Documentaries (clicking images plays one minute clips)